-Andrew Probert’s first job as senior illustrator for Star Trek: The Next Generation was to provide concepts for the design of the new bridge.
+Andrew Probert’s first job as senior illustrator for Star Trek: The Next Generation was to provide concepts for the new bridge.

 The reason, he told Trek Brasilis in 2001, was that “the bridge was going to be the central set,” and Gene Roddenberry and his team “wanted to make sure they were very happy with it, and they wanted to have plenty of time to make any changes they needed to.”